UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 ### [Physical Deployment](#tab/tabid-2)

-The first two drives must be setup in a RAID 1 configuration, with the rest passed through as JBOD (Just a Bunch Of Drives).
+The first two drives must be setup in a RAID 1 configuration, with the rest passed through as JBoD (Just a Bunch Of Disks).
 Additionally, you need to specify your VLAN as ACCESS in the CIMC.

 ***